dj2/Dusk/README.md

-Dawn has a lot of dependencies, in order to simplify things this repo is using the `gclient` command from [depot_tools](https://commondatastorage.googleapis.com/chrome-infra-docs/flat/depot_tools/docs/html/depot_tools_tutorial.html#_setting_up) to handle the heavy lifting of checkout out all the neede dependencies.
+Dawn has a lot of dependencies, in order to simplify things this repo is using the `gclient` command from [depot_tools](https://commondatastorage.googleapis.com/chrome-infra-docs/flat/depot_tools/docs/html/depot_tools_tutorial.html#_setting_up) to handle the heavy lifting of checkout out all the needed dependencies.

 In order to make `gclient` happy we require a `git` repo for our project and it needs to have an commit.
 Simply doing the following will get things setup for